Chapter 6: The View Layer Contract

 export type { SensorListData };This ViewModel extends RestfulApiViewModel, which provides:

 Notice what's NOT here: no React hooks, no Vue refs, no Angular decorators.
-This ViewModel is pure TypeScript with RxJS observables.
+This ViewModel is pure TypeScript with @web-loom/signals-core signals.
 It works in any JavaScript environment.

 Now let's see how different frameworks consume this ViewModel.